12 (number)

 12 (twelve) is the natural number following 11 and preceding 13.

-Twelve is the 3rd superior highly composite number, the 3rd colossally abundant number, the 5th highly composite number, and is divisible by the numbers from 1 to 4, and 6, a large number of divisors comparatively.
+Twelve is the 3rd superior highly composite number, the 3rd colossally abundant number, the 5th highly composite number, and is divisible by the numbers from 1 to 4, and 6, a comparatively large number of divisors.

 It is central to many systems of timekeeping, including the Western calendar and units of time of day, and frequently appears in the world's major religions.

 Name

 Twelve is the largest number with a single-syllable name in English.
 Early Germanic numbers have been theorized to have been non-decimal: evidence includes the unusual phrasing of eleven and twelve, the former use of "hundred" to refer to groups of 120, and the presence of glosses such as "tentywise" or "ten-count" in medieval texts showing that writers could not presume their readers would normally understand them that way.
 Such uses gradually disappeared with the introduction of Arabic numerals during the 12th-century Renaissance.

 Derived from Old English, twelf and tuelf are first attested in the 10th-century Lindisfarne Gospels' Book of John.
 (Note: Specially, a passage referring to Judas Iscariot as "one of the twelve" (an of ðæm tuelfum).)
 It has cognates in every Germanic language (e.g. German zwölf), whose Proto-Germanic ancestor has been reconstructed as twaliƀi..., from twa ("two") and suffix -lif- or -liƀ- of uncertain meaning.
 It is sometimes compared with the Lithuanian dvýlika, although -lika is used as the suffix for all numbers from 11 to 19 (analogous to "-teen").
 Every other Indo-European language instead uses a form of "two"+"ten", such as the Latin duōdecim.
 The usual ordinal form is "twelfth" but "dozenth" or "duodecimal" (from the Latin word) is also used in some contexts, particularly base-12 numeration.
 Similarly, a group of twelve things is usually a "dozen" but may also be referred to as a "dodecad" or "duodecad".
 The adjective referring to a group of twelve is "duodecuple".

 As with eleven, the earliest forms of twelve are often considered to be connected with Proto-Germanic liƀan or liƀan ("to leave"), with the implicit meaning that "two is left" after having already counted to ten.
 The Lithuanian suffix is also considered to share a similar development.
 The suffix -lif- has also been connected with reconstructions of the Proto-Germanic for ten.

 As mentioned above, 12 has its own name in Germanic languages such as English (dozen), Dutch (dozijn), German (Dutzend), and Swedish (dussin), all derived from Old French dozaine.
 It is a compound number in many other languages, e.g. Italian dodici (but in Spanish and Portuguese, 16, and in French, 17 is the first compound number), Japanese 十二 jūni.